Short Advanced Reading Comprehension Test 40 With MCQs and Answers

 Question 13 |

-A society like that of medieval England would nowadays be classified and described as 'pre-industrial'.
-Its income came mostly from agriculture and by far the largest proportion of its people was engaged in growing food.
-The numbers occupied in trade and industry formed a comparatively small proportion of the total; and even those so occupied often combined their industrial and commercial occupations with some agricultural pursuits that do not, however, mean that industrial and commercial activities were altogether insignificant and played little part in shaping the economic geography of the country or in directing the way of its economic development.
+A society like that of medieval England would nowadays be classified and described as ‘pre-industrial’.
+Its income came mostly from agriculture, and by far, the largest proportion of its people was engaged in growing food.
+The numbers occupied in trade and industry formed a comparatively small proportion of the total.
+Even those so occupied often combined their industrial and commercial occupations with some agricultural pursuits.

 In medieval England, ______.